South Carolina Small Claims Procedure (Magistrates Court): An Overview

 What is the statute of limitations for filing a claim in small claims court in South Carolina?

 For information on South Carolina's statute of limitation periods for claims related to written contracts, oral contracts, injuries, and property damage, see Nolo's 50-state Statutes of Limitations chart.

 How long does the defendant have to answer the small claims court complaint?

-In South Carolina, the defendant may file a written answer or an oral answer any time within 30 days after service (five days for claims of $25 or less).
+In South Carolina, the defendant may file a written answer or an oral answer any time within 30 days after service.

 Are attorneys allowed in small claims court in South Carolina?